joeyates/imap-backup/docs/development.md

 * Restartable - calculate start point based on already downloaded messages
 * Standalone - do not rely on an email client or MTA

+# Development

+A setup for developing under any available Ruby version is available in the container directory.

 # Testing

 ## Feature Specs